General FAQs

 A Focused Inbox separates your inbox into two tabs – Focused and Other.
 Your most important email messages are on the Focused tab while the rest remain easily accessible – but out of the way in the Other tab.

-For steps to turn on your Focused Inbox, click here.
+Want to turn on your Focused Inbox ‘on’ or ‘off’?

 There are a number of ways that McMaster Mail (powered by Microsoft 365) works with Microsoft Teams for an enhanced calendaring experience.
 Check out the videos below to see the new meeting and scheduling functionality available to users after they migrate.